aravind21y/WM_assignment/README.md

 python login_workmarket.py
 ```

-The WorkMarket script ensures the login is successful and verfies each search result contains the string 'test'.
+The WorkMarket script ensures the login is successful and verifies each search result contains the string 'test'.

 The login_workmarket scripts validates the following login page responses: